 The Phoblographer collects your email address when you subscribe to our newsletter.
 It is used for delivering emails to you: both editorial and sponsored.
 We do not give your email address to third parties.
 We also comply with GDPR.

-This website also uses VigLink to provide sponsored hyperlinks.
+This website also used VigLink to provide sponsored hyperlinks at one point.

-The Phoblographer also creates Sponsored Posts and series’ such as Xpert Advice with Fujifilm.
+The Phoblographer also creates Sponsored Posts and series’ such as Xpert Advice with Fujifilm, feature round ups that are presented by brands, and more.
 In all cases, we clearly state this within the article.
 Depending on the deal entered into, sponsored posts are typically worked on by the Editor in Chief to ensure that the content is tailored to the audience.
 It’s a very unique approach that ensures that readers are getting the most and benefiting from the content.

 The Phoblographer does not sell or collect information about you or your browsing habits by visiting this website.
 In certain instances though, we may poll the audience.